-Over recent years, we have seen a number of serious injuries and fatalities in WA involving either actual working at heights, or with equipment used to elevate personnel or equipment to a height.
+Over the past few years (and in particular recent times), we have seen a number of serious injuries and fatalities in WA involving either actual falls from heights, or with equipment used to elevate personnel / equipment to a height.

 Working at heights is one of the six WorkSafe WA’s key priority areas and is one of the highest risk activities that personnel regularly undertake at workplaces.

-It is worthwhile noting the legal obligations when working at heights against current OSH legislation, bearing in mind that the existing 2-3m rule within WA is likely to change with the implementation of the Work Health and Safety (WHS) Act presently under consideration.
+It is worthwhile noting the legal obligations when working at heights against current OSH legislation, bearing in mind that the below referenced and existing 2-3m rule presently within WA is likely to change with the implementation of the Work Health and Safety (WHS) Act currently being debated in Parliament.

-The WA OSH Regulations detail the requirements whenever someone is working from a specific height (either 2 or 3 metres) however, working at height is also defined as where a person can fall from one level to another – NOTE: this definition does not specify any distance in height and is potentially going to be the definition within the WHS Act.
+The current WA OSH Regulations detail the requirements whenever someone is working from a specific height (either 2 or 3 metres) however, working at height is also defined as where a person can fall from one level to another – NOTE: this definition does not specify any distance in height and is likely going to be the definition within the incoming WHS Regulations.

 - 2 or more metres from the edge of — a scaffold, fixed stair, landing, suspended slab, formwork or falsework at the workplace

 - 3 or more metres from any other edge (other than an edge referred to above).

 It is further stipulated that the ‘edge protection’ must have: